pranigopu/pranigopu.github.io/docs/philosophy/epistemology/6-concept-formation.md

 **SIDE NOTE**:

-Our grasp of a concept includes the grasp of further shared characteristics of its referents, the fundamentality of the characteristics, and the similarities and differences of its referents from yet unknown things.
+Our grasp of a concept includes the grasp of further shared characteristics of its referents, the fundamentality of the characteristics, and the similarities and differences of its referents from other things in a given context.

 **FINAL NOTE**: